webhintio/hint/packages/rule-no-protocol-relative-urls/README.md

 * Security

-  Especially if protocol-relative URLs are used for CDN links, their domain is not in the browser’s [HSTS preload list][hsts preload list], and the first request is not made over HTTP, there is a high risk of man-in-the-middle attacks.
+  If protocol-relative URLs are used for CDN links, their domain is not in the browser’s [HSTS preload list][hsts preload list], and the first request is not made over HTTP, there is a high risk of man-in-the-middle attacks.